golisitaram007/react-reduction-assignment/README.md

 4. After install, run: `npm run start` or `yarn start`
 5. It will open your browser(http://localhost:3000)

+## Assignment Tasks

+Route to Search page by (http://localhost:3000/search)

 ## Note

 React Reduction is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.